yunweneric/flutter-widgethub/README.md

 ### License

-This SDK is released under the MIT License.
+This Library is released under the MIT License.
 You can find the license details in the `LICENSE` file.

 ### Support